Gaps in the support of canonical currents on projective K3 surfaces: Gaps in the support of canonical currents

-But this can be immediately verified by writing out the expression in the generators $a_{\bullet}$, and observing that the only cancellations can occur if $a_{j_l}=a_{i_{l+1}}$.
-However, the next cancellation is excluded by assumption so the reduced word has at least $4N-2(N-1)=2N+2$ letters and is nonempty. \end{proof}
+To proceed, we write out the expression in the generators $a_{\bullet}$.
+Observe that a cancellation can only occur if $a_{j_l}=a_{i_{l+1}}$ for some $l$.
+However, subsequent cancellations are excluded by assumption so the reduced word has at least $4N-2(N-1)=2N+2$ letters and is nonempty. \end{proof}

 Later on, we will apply iteratively this proposition, starting with $k\geq 4$, an inequality which is preserved by $k\mapsto {\binom{k}{2}}$.